- Published on

 A Closer Look at an Updated Design

 While the robot's narration is the video's main theme, the final scene offers a closer look at the updated Optimus design first revealed in September.
-This version of the robot, sporting a bronze or gold-colored finish on its chest and arm plates, is not the widely anticipated "Version 3" but rather an incremental design refresh.
-The new video, however, provides one of the clearest views yet of potential new details in its hands.
+This version of the robot, sometimes referred to as "v2.5," sports a bronze or gold-colored finish on its chest and arm plates.
+It is considered an incremental design refresh ahead of the widely anticipated "Version 3."

 Context and Continued Progress